 - Leading an industry coalition that has secured hundreds of millions of dollars in funding for low- and no-emission buses at the federal level.

-- Securing more than $70-million in funding for zero-emission buses in California.
+- Securing 100’s of million dollars in funding for zero-emission buses in California ( Schools and Transit)

 - Assisting fleets to effectively use streamlined voucher incentive funding to augment their federal funding and reduce their risk and speed their transition to near and zero-emission buses.